nikitaprasad21/Marketing-Campaign-Dashboard/README.md

 ## Work Process

-1. Cleaned the uncleaned dataset using Excel for Marketing Campaign Analysis.
+1. Cleaned the uncleaned dataset using **Excel** for Marketing Campaign Analysis.

-2. Performed following tyransformation on data using Power BI
+2. Performed following transformation on data using **Power BI**
    * to remove duplicate rows,
    * to replace  numerical values of responses to text values,
    * to create new columns using DAX functions for creating calculated columns, measures, and custom tables,